kodecocodes/swift-algorithm-club/Big-O Notation.markdown

   let value = array[5]
   ```

-  Another example of O(1) is Pushing and Popping from Stack.
+  Another example of O(1) is pushing and popping from Stack.

 **O(log n)**